tapfortap/Documentation/iOSAPIReference.md

 ---

+#### - (void)showWithViewController:(UIViewController *)viewController

+Causes an interstitial ad to be shown.
+This will push a new view controller ontop of the current one to show the ad.

+---

-#### - (void)show
+#### - (void)showAndLoadWithViewController:(UIViewController *)viewController

-Causes an interstitial ad to be shown and a new interstitial to be loaded.
-This will push a new view controller.
+Causes an interstitial to be shown and a new interstitial to be loaded.
+This will push a view controller new ontop of the current one to show the Ad.

 ---